spacetelescope/jeta/README.md

 # JWST Engineering Telemetry Archive (JETA)

-A python package for getting data into and out of the JWST Engineering Telemetery Archive.
+A python package for getting data in to and out of the JWST Engineering Telemetery Archive.

-The package, `jeta` is a jSka functional-equivalent of [`Ska.eng_archive`](https://github.com/sot/eng_archive).
+The package, `jeta` is the JWST functional-equivalent of [`Ska.eng_archive`](https://github.com/sot/eng_archive).
-[Ska](https://cxc.cfa.harvard.edu/mta/ASPECT/tool_doc/pydocs/) is the "engineering telemetry archive is a suite of tools and data products" for that supports the [Chandra](https://chandra.harvard.edu/about/spacecraft.html) X-Ray Observatiory.
+[Ska](https://cxc.cfa.harvard.edu/mta/ASPECT/tool_doc/pydocs/) is the "... engineering telemetry archive is a suite of tools and data products" for that supports the [Chandra](https://chandra.harvard.edu/about/spacecraft.html) X-Ray Observatiory.
 Where as `jeta` fulfills a similar role for JWST.

 > NOTE: The project does not contain any telemetry data, just the tools.